-Before we consider how we might verify autonomous systems and, in particular the rational agent that makes the core decisions, we first recap formal verification.
-In particular we will motivate and outline the tools and techniques for the agent verification we have developed.
+Before we move on to consider how we might verify autonomous systems and, in particular the rational agent that makes the core decisions, we first recap formal verification.
+In particular we will motivate and outline the tools and techniques for the agent verification that we have developed.